-The first day of school for the district's five lowest-performing elementary schools in reading was preceded by a week-long workshop for staff in preparation for the schedule change.
+The first day of school for the district's five lowest performing elementary schools in reading was proceeded by a week-long workshop for staff in preparation for the schedule change.
 Those schools are Samoset Elementary, Palmetto Elementary, Orange-Ridge Bullock Elementary, Oneco Elementary and Daughtrey Elementary.

 Every grade, kindergarten through fifth, will participate in the extra hour of school with reading and writing exercises added to the end of the school day.

-Samoset Elementary Principal Pat Stream said third- through fifth-graders will spend part of that hour using Success Maker, a computer program that tracks progress and shows areas where the student has the most difficulty.
+Stream said that third through fifth grade will spend part of that hour using Success Maker, a computer program that tracks progress and shows areas where the student has the most difficulty.

 Stream said Samoset's business partner, Harvest United Methodist Church, will be providing volunteers for reading, and there are still spots available to volunteer.